-Production Report: A written report provided by the insured showing the insured's annual production that will be used to determine the insured's approved yield for insurance purposes in accordance with the applicable policy.
+Production Report: A written report provided by the insured in accordance with Section 3 of the BP showing the insured's annual production that will be used to determine the insured's approved yield for insurance purposes in accordance with the applicable policy.
 The report contains yield information for the current and previous APH crop year(s), when applicable, including planted acreage and production.
 This report must be supported by acceptable production records.